-The Hong Kong dollar has been through several changes over the last century and a half, and here’s all the information you need about this strong Asian currency.
+The Hong Kong dollar has been through changes over the last century and a half, but has remained a strong currency.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.